 Indian Removal Act

-If you would like to learn more about Potawatomi removals, please see the Potawatomi Trail of Death.
+If you would like to learn more about Potawatomi removals, please see the Potawatomi Trail of Death, or browse the topic Removals on the Encyclopedia homepage.

 Cooke, Sarah E. and Rachel B. Ramadhyani.
 1993.
 Indians and a Changing Frontier: The Art of George Winter